 Common Vendor Invoice Scenarios That Do and Do Not Contain PHI

 That policy rule becomes easier to apply when you map it to actual AP documents.
-For PHI on invoices, the key question is whether the document stays at the level of a business expense or connects an identifiable patient to care, treatment, or payment for care.
+The key question is whether the document stays at the level of a business expense or connects an identifiable patient to care, treatment, or payment for care.
 Not every invoice from a healthcare vendor belongs inside the same HIPAA-compliant accounts payable process.

 Invoices that often do contain PHI usually include patient-linked line items or service detail.
 Common examples include: